 There are certain events in the system which will cause an email notification to be sent to you.
 Most often, these are notifications that you have received credit for a study, or a confirmation that you have signed up for a study.
 Your email address is also displayed to the researcher when they view who has signed up for their study, in the event they need to contact you.
 You have two choices for your email address.
 When you update your profile, you will see a box where you may provide an alternate email address.
 If you provide such an address (this could be a Hotmail account, for instance), this is the address where any notifications will be sent, and this is also the address that will be displayed to researchers.

 With the system, you may view studies and sign up for those that interest you and where you meet any special eligibility restrictions.
 You may cancel your sign-up through the system as well.
 You may see some studies that are online studies.
 You should read the details of these studies closely, but generally you may participate in them online.
-It is usually assumed you will participate in the study shortly after you sign up for it, though you have until the Participation Deadline Date to participate.
-You will see the Main Menu after you login the system.
+YOU MUST PARTICIPATE IN ONLINE STUDIES AS SOON AS YOU SIGN-UP FOR THEM.

 If you would like to change your password or other information about yourself, choose My Profile from the top toolbar.
 If you would like to change your password, type your new password (twice, for confirmation) in the provided boxes.
 If you would not like to change your password, simply leave these boxes empty.
 If you change your password, please be sure to select a password you do not use on any other systems or websites.
 This is good computing practice, and especially important as in some cases, your password may be sent over email.